-MARCONNET JANSEN DOUG MARCONNET, MANAGING DIRECTOR, BRIDGEWOOD ADVISORS INC. ROBERT JANSEN, MANAGING DIRECTOR, BRIDGEWOOD ADVISORS INC. Bridgewood Advisors estimates less than 5% of companies are actively for sale at any given time.
+JANSEN MARCONNET ROBERT JANSEN, MANAGING DIRECTOR, BRIDGEWOOD ADVISORS INC. DOUG MARCONNET, MANAGING DIRECTOR, BRIDGEWOOD ADVISORS INC. ridgewood Advisors estimates less than 5% of companies are actively for sale at any given time.
 This begs the question - what is the likelihood that a reactive acquisition (buying a company that's currently on the market) is the best way to meet an acquirer's strategic objectives?
-As one would expect based on the small population of potential targets, it is quite low and empirical evidence supports the case for a more proactive approach to acquisitions.
-Bridgewood recently conducted a survey of successful serial acquirers in southeastern Wisconsin.
-The survey included more than 100 M&A transactions and the results overwhelmingly supported proactive acquisitions - approaching companies that are not for sale.
-In fact, three-quarters of the reported transactions were sourced proactively by the acquirer and nearly all of the surveyed companies completed more proactive than reactive acquisitions.
-Most important, and perhaps most intriguing, proactive deals generated a superior post-close success rate of 85%.
-By way of comparison, study after study has indicated overall M&A success rates averaging 50% or less.
+As one would expect based on the small population of potential targets, the likelihood is guite low and empirical evidence supports the case for a more proactive approach to acquisitions. overwhelmingly supported proactive acquisitions approaching companies that are not for sale.
+In fact, over three-quarters of the reported transactions were sourced proactively by the acquirer and nearly all of the surveyed companies completed more proactive than reactive acquisitions.
+Most important, and perhaps most intriguing, proactive deals generated a superior post-Proactive vs. Reactive Deals close success rate of 87%.
+By way of comparison, various rates averaging 50% or less.

 Why are so many successful acquirers heavily focused on proactive acquisitions?
 The answer is simple: By removing the requirement that a potential acquisition be for sale, an acquirer expands the population of potential targets from 5% to 100%.
-Experienced acquirers ranging from Fortune 500 companies to private equity firms know this strategy and devote significant resources to generate "proprietary" deal flow by approaching companies that are not for sale.
-Proactive acquirers not only avoid the competitiveness of an investment banker's auction process, they typically generate several acquisition options to select from, ultimately increasing the likelihood of finding the best strategic match.
+Experienced acquirers ranging from Fortune 500 companies to private equity firms know this strategy and devote significant resources to generate "proprietary" deal flow by approaching companies that have not yet come to market. other deal studies have indicated overall M&A success Bridgewood conducted a survey of successful serial acquirers in the upper Midwest.
+The survey included more than 125 M&A transactions and the results Proactive acquirers not only avoid the competitiveness of an investment banker's auction process, they typically generate several acquisition options to select from, ultimately increasing the likelihood of finding the best strategic match.
 So how do successful acquirers proactively identify and approach companies that are not for sale, and perhaps more important, how do they convert them into sellers?
 Based on our decades of experience helping companies identify and make targeted acquisitions, coupled with current insights from successful acquirers, we present the following roadmap of best practices: Start with Strategy Acquisitions are simply one of many tactics used to accomplish a specific underlying strategy.
-Acquisitions can be employed to capture market share, expand geographically, broaden a product line, add new technology, fill existing capacity or vertically integrate, to name just a few.
+Acquisitions can be employed to capture market share, expand geographically, broaden a product line, add new technology, fill existing capacity, or vertically integrate, to name just a few.
 Successful acquirers spend considerable time developing a thoughtful business strategy and determining how acquisitions can accomplish or accelerate their objectives.
-Mike Wirth, corporate development director at Rockwell Automation, cites how important strategy is in building an acquisition candidate pipeline.
-"As strategies and acquisition criteria evolve, we strive to maintain a disciplined process that allows us to keep our finger on the pulse of each business unit.
-Our corporate development team meets regularly with each business to identify opportunities that are aligned with our growth strategies.
-In doing so, we are able to maximize the value of acquisitions while being viewed as a true business partner."
-Acquisition Success Rates Source: Bridgewood Advisors Survey of Serial Acquirers Deal Survey Results Proactive vs. Reactive Deals Proactive
+Mike Wirth, former corporate development director at Rockwell Automation, cites how important strategy is in building an acquisition candidate pipeline.
+"As strategies and acquisition criteria evolved, we strived to maintain a disciplined process that allowed us to keep our finger on the pulse of each business unit.
+Our corporate development team met regularly with each business to identify opportunities that were aligned with our growth strategies.
+In doing so, we were able to maximize the value of acquisitions while being viewed as a true business partner."